-National Museum of Antiquities (Rijksmuseum van Oudheden)
+13. National Museum of Antiquities (Rijksmuseum van Oudheden)

-The National Museum of Antiquities celebrated their 200th anniversary in 2018, and it should definitely be on your list!
+The National Museum of Antiquities celebrated its 200th anniversary in 2018, and it should definitely be on your list!
 The highlight of the museum is their permanent Egyptian Collection, which they boast to be one of the top 10 of its kind.
 This collection includes the full 2000-year-old Egyptian temple from the village of Taffeh.

-For anyone who wants cultural heritage to be returned to their countries of origin, me included, we can rest easy when it comes to this temple.
-Back in the 1960s, this was one of the few temples that was at risk due the construction of the Aswan High Dam across the Nile.
+For anyone who wants cultural heritage to be returned to their countries of origin, we can rest easy when it comes to this temple.
+Back in the 60s, this was one of the few temples that was at risk due the construction of the Aswan High Dam across the Nile.
 After UNESCO made an international call to save the sites at risk, the Netherlands played a role in the rescue operations.
 To show their gratitude, this temple was a gift from Egypt to the Dutch people.

-Apart from this permanent collection, the museum has some great exhibitions about the classical world and will allow you to explore the history of Ancient Greece, Etruria, and the Roman Empire; the only complete survey of the archaeology in the Netherlands; explore the life of the Netherlands during Roman Times; the Dutch and the ancient Near East (from present-day Turkey to the Arabian Peninsula and from Lebanon to Afghanistan).
+Apart from this permanent collection, the museum has some great exhibitions about the classical world and allow you to explore the history of Ancient Greece, Etruria, and the Roman Empire; the only complete survey of the archaeology in the Netherlands; explore the life of the Netherlands during Roman times; the Dutch and the ancient Near East (from present-day Turkey to the Arabian Peninsula and from Lebanon to Afghanistan).

 As you can see, there’s a lot to see at this museum, and it’s truly an underrated museum – not to be missed!

-Young Rembrandt Studio
+12. Young Rembrandt Studio

 The whole of Leiden is actually kind of a museum on Rembrandt, it was his birthplace!

-Volkenkunde Museum (Museum of Ethnology)
+11. Volkenkunde Museum (Museum of Ethnology)

-The Volkenkunde museum is super close to Leiden Centraal, and is one of the National Museums of World Cultures in the Netherlands.
-It has objects from around the world, like China, Indonesia, Japan and Korea.
+The Volkenkunde museum is super close to Leiden Centraal and is one of the National Museums of World Cultures in the Netherlands.
+It has objects from around the world, like China, Indonesia, Japan, and Korea.
 To get a feel of the museum, check out our video!

 Naturalis is dedicated to keeping a record of all-natural life on Earth.
 They want to preserve the knowledge of biodiversity and nature for everyone to enjoy.
-They conduct research to contribute to solutions “for major, global issues involving climate, living environment, food supply and medicine”.
+They conduct research to contribute to solutions “for major, global issues involving climate, living environment, food supply, and medicine”.
 What’s better is that they are a place for the whole family!

-Museum de Lakenhal – the best art museum of Leiden?
+9. Museum de Lakenhal – the best art museum of Leiden?